Medicare Town Halls

 Your local Moye’s Pharmacy accepts Medicare Advantage Plans that cover prescription drugs as well as Medicare Part D prescription drug plans offered by private insurance companies.

-If you have recently become eligible for Medicare and are just beginning your search for a Medicare Part D prescription drug plan that covers brand name and generic drugs, Moye’s advisor Eleisha is a perfect resource for helping you compare Medicare Part D prescription drug plans.
+If you have recently become eligible for Medicare and are just beginning your search for a Medicare Part D prescription drug plan that covers brand name and generic drugs, Moye’s advisor Stacia is a perfect resource for helping you compare Medicare Part D prescription drug plans.
 She is knowledgeable about the Part D plans available and can help you choose the one that’s right for you.

 About Medicare Part D